Eating a healthful diet is an important part of managing heart

 should limit your sodium to 1,500 milligrams or less each day.

 If you take medicine for high blood pressure, a low-sodium diet

-may allow the medicine to work better.
+may help the medicine to work better.

 A craving for salt is not your body's way of telling you that

 you are low on salt.
 It is a learned response.
 The craving

 for salt is learned, so it can be unlearned.

 Allina Health's Patient Education Department, Heart Failure, third edition, ISBN 1-931876-20-7

 If you see this message, you must refresh before proceeding with editing!